Robert-DeForrest-Reynolds/EliJ/Macro Developer Journal.md

 ### Features, Abstractions, Implementations, Vernacular & Such That Need to be Researched and Thought Upon
 **Remove what isn't needed or going to be implemented** **Reorder to highest to lowest priority**
+**There will be copies, I'd rather have copies, than miss something, but try to remember to 'Find' duplicates**

  - Operations                 - Registers                  - String                     - Functions                  - Data Types                 - Data Structures
  - Classifications            - Objects                    - Decision Making            - Exception Handling         - Triggers                   - Promises